awthomson1/vim-ai-plugin/README.md

 # vim-ai-plugin

 A ChatGPT/OpenAI plugin for Vim and Bash

 ## About

 These are two helper utilities for Linux terminal users:
-* A ChatGPT command-line tool: this lets you make ChatGPT calls straight from the terminal.
+* *A ChatGPT command-line tool:* this lets you make ChatGPT calls straight from the terminal.
-* A Vim plugin: this uses the above tool and lets you provide prompts to ChatGPT based on the currently opened file.
+* *A Vim plugin:* this uses the above tool and lets you provide prompts to ChatGPT based on the currently opened file.

 ## Pre-Requisites

-* An OpenAI API Key (if you don't have one, you'll need to sign up for one here: TODO)
+* An OpenAI API Key (if you don't have one, you'll need to sign up for one here: https://chat.openai.com/)

 ## Quick-Start

 Run the ```install.sh``` script to automatically do all the steps below
 ```
 chmod a+x install.sh